Commercial Air Conditioning, Commercial HVAC, Preventive Maintenance Agreements

 A VRF (Variable Refrigerant Flow) system has the capability of supplying heat and cooling and can do both simultaneously at different locations in the same building.
 The system consists of small air handlers that can be individually controlled.
 This is particularly useful for historic buildings, museums and art galleries that house a collection that must be preserved.

 Do you have older HVAC or commercial refrigeration equipment?
-Due to EPA regulatory changes, R-22 refrigerant (the standard used to power AC and commercial refrigeration systems for decades) becomes illegal in less than 3 years.
+Due to EPA regulatory changes, R22 refrigerant (the standard used to power AC and commercial refrigeration systems for decades) will be phased out come January 2020.
 Get informed about how this change impacts you with this information bulletin.
-R-22 Refrigerant Phase Out: Do You Need to Replace Your AC?
+R22 Refrigerant Phase Out: Do You Need to Replace Your AC?

 For the design conscious, AC without ductwork offers versatility

 If you renovating your retail space and feel ductwork isn’t in sync with the aesthetic climate you’re trying to achieve, AC without ductwork can help you accomplish your goal of outfitting your space with a beautiful air conditioner system.
 Air handlers typically are about three-feet long and extend seven inches from a wall or other surface location.
 Let’s look at some of the inventive ways to hide or camouflage air handlers in a ductless system:

 - Wall-mounted units can be integrated into shelving or cabinets

 - Use ceiling cassette units, which are less noticeable

 - Air handlers can be incorporated in a recessed wall or false beam